|

 Database File for: Cancerillo - Asclepias curassavica

-... of the plants in this genus.
-However, many species in the family are poisonous and contain cardiac glysosides; the toxicity of which may cause death in livestock or humans.
-In the milkweed family ... .
+... stem.
+It is likely responsible for the spasms observed in milkweed poisoning.
+Additionally, several glycosides and an alkaloid have been isolated.
+All species of Asclepias are distasteful to livestock. ...
 Symptoms appear within a few hours of ingestion of a toxic dose Cancerillo also contains cardiac glycosides, which affect human's and animal's heartbeat.
-Other compounds found in cancerillo include alpha ...
+Other compounds found in cancerillo include ...

 www.rain-tree.com